JeroenDMulder/jeroendmulder.github.io/content/teaching/iciodss/index.md

 {{% callout note %}}
 For the winter semester 2024/2025, this course is an optional seminar of the “Psychology” master program at the Humboldt-Universität, Berlin.
 {{% /callout %}}

-## More Information
-More information about this course can be found on the website of [Utrecht Summer School](https://utrechtsummerschool.nl/courses/data-science/introduction-to-structural-equation-modeling-using-mplus) and the [course website](https://utrechtuniversity.github.io/S20/).